-Good governance practices include

-sound management structures, employee relations, remuneration of staff and tax compliance.

-The Policy can be found incorporated within Janus Henderson's "ESG Investment Policy" in the "About Us - Environmental, Social and Governance (ESG)" section of the website at www.janushenderson.com.
+The Policy can be found incorporated within Janus Henderson's "ESG Investment Policy" in the "About Us -Environmental, Social and Governance (ESG)" section of the website at www.janushenderson.com.
 In addition, the Investment Manager is a signatory to the UN Principles for Responsible Investment (UNPRI).
 As a signatory, the good governance practices of investee companies are also assessed by having regard to the UNPRI principles prior to making an investment and periodically thereafter.
 What is the asset allocation and the minimum share of sustainable investments?

-A minimum of 90% of the investments of the financial product are used to meet the sustainable investment objective of the financial product.

-The Investment Manager's Sustainable Investment Approach includes revenue mapping to environmental and social themes to determine whether an investment contributes to an environmental or social objective.
-The Fund will have a minimum of 25% invested in sustainable investments with an environmental objective and 25% in sustainable investments with a social objective.

-The remaining assets may include investments for certain specific purposes such as hedging or liquidity (i.e. cash/cash equivalents and temporary holdings of index derivatives) and which, in order to ensure that they do not prevent the financial product from attaining its sustainable investment objective, have to meet minimum environmental or social safeguards including that they do no significant harm and align with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, where relevant.

-#1 Sustainable covers sustainable investments with environmental or Minimum 25% social objectives.
-25% Other Environmental #2 Not sustainable Minimum 25% Investments includes Social 10% #2 Not investments which sustainable do not qualify as sustainable investments.
+A minimum of 90% of the investments of the financial product are used to meet the sustainable investment objective of the financial product. allocation describes the The Investment Manager's Sustainable Investment Approach includes revenue mapping to environmental and share of social themes to determine whether an investment contributes to an environmental or social objective.
+The Fund investments in specific will have a minimum of 25% invested in sustainable investments with an environmental objective and 25% in sustainable investments with a social objective.
+The remaining assets may include investments for certain specific purposes such as hedging or liquidity (i.e. cash/cash equivalents and temporary holdings of index derivatives) and which, in order to ensure that they do not prevent the financial product from attaining its sustainable investment objective, have to meet minimum environmental or social safeguards including that they do no significant harm and align with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, where relevant. #1 Sustainable covers sustainable investments with environmental or Minimum 25% social objectives.
+25% Other Environmental 90% #1 #2 Not sustainable Minimum 25% Investments includes Social 10% #2 Not investments which sustainable do not qualify as sustainable investments.